sprestage/journey-octoblog-prerelease/source/_posts/2013-08-10-coding-at-the-festival.markdown

 date: 2014-01-30 20:52:40 -0800
 comments: true
 categories:
-- coding
 - code sample
-- beautiful environment
+- coding in beautiful places
 ---
 It is a beautiful, partly cloudy afternoon at the Festival at Mt Si here in my little home town.
 I am ensconced on a blanket on the grass, leaning against a large tree in a thoroughly shady spot.
 There is a nice breeze.
 The band playing nearby is a pleasant backdrop to the pleasant murmur of my neighbors and their children enjoying a lovely summer afternoon.